pavankat/ZooMS-rails-many-to-many-and-polymorphic-select-example/README.md

-# Many to Many and Polymorphic Selects in Rails 4
+# Many to Many and Polymorphic Select in Rails 4

 * we'll do some fun stuff in the cat_toys_controller.rb file to make a polymorphic select work.